b9Joker108/b9.OneX/README.md

-# Onex v0.2
+# b9.OneX v0.2.1

 **Disclaimer**: This software is meant for educational purposes only.
-I'm not responsible for any malicious use of the tools you can download using the app.
+The developers are not responsible for any malicious or inappropriate use of the tools that may be download using this application.

-**Onex is a hacking tools installer for termux and linux distros made for cybersecurity experts.
-Onex manages at the moment 420 pentesting tools that can be installed on single click.**
+**b9.OneX is a hacking toolset text user interface (TUI), command-lines interface (CLI) installer for Termux, GNU/Linux and potentially, other \*NIX distributions, made for cybersecurity, penetration testing, digital forensics, and open source intelligence (OSInt), and associated purposes and disciplines. b9.OneX currently administrates a diverse assortment of 424 tools that may be installed with almost a single click.**

 -----------------------------------------------------------------------